The Federal AND Maine State Tax Deadline has been moved to MONDAY, MAY 17.

 CA$H Coalition of Maine Offering Free Tax Preparation

-In response to the ongoing pandemic, CA$H Coalition will be offering no-contact and minimal-contact services for the upcoming tax season.
-They offer two options to file:
+Updated 2/17/21: In response to the ongoing pandemic, CA$H Coalition will be offering no-contact and minimal-contact services for the upcoming tax season.
+They offer three options to file:

 Almost everyone can file electronically for free.
 The IRS Free File program, available only through IRS.gov or the IRS2Go app, offers brand-name tax preparation software packages at no cost.
 The software does all the work of finding deductions, credits and exemptions.
 It‘s free for those who earned $72,000 or less in 2020.
 Some of the Free File packages also offer free state tax return preparation.
 Taxpayers comfortable filling out tax forms electronically, can use Free File Fillable Forms, regardless of income, to file their tax returns either by mail or online.